codexgigassys/codex-backend/README.md

 ![img](doc/08-buttons.png?raw=true)

-If we select the checkbutton “**Check all**”, it will select all results found, including the ones not present in the current page.
+If we select the check button “**Check all**”, it will select all results found, including the ones not present in the current page.

 ![img](doc/09-buttons2.png?raw=true)